-Marty developed and organized the National Laboratory CFO Working Group, sanctioned by the national laboratory directors and created to help DOE solve major financial and business challenges.
-Marty is the first and current Chair of this group.
-Once recent effort undertaken by this group was to gain an understanding of the costs of benefits and pensions across the entire DOE complex, and with the resulting findings, Marty led development and implementation of a DOE-wide plan of action to reverse the escalating trend of benefit and pension costs.
+Marty developed and organized the National Laboratory CFO Working Group, of the National Laboratory Directors Council, which was created to help DOE solve major financial and business challenges.
+Marty continues to Chair this group.
+One recent effort undertaken by this group was to gain an understanding of the costs of benefits and pensions across the entire DOE complex, and with the resulting findings, Marty helped orchestrate a DOE-wide plan of action to reverse the escalating trend of benefit and pension costs.

 Marty's leadership skills resulted in him being tapped to serve on the Executive Committee of the Tri-City Regional Chamber of Commerce.
-Marty also serves on the Chamber's Board and as a second-term board member of the United Way of Benton and Franklin counties.
-In addition, he is past Chair of the Columbia Basin Dive Rescue, a non-profit, all-volunteer agency that provides water rescue and recovery services to local law enforcement, fire, and other emergency services throughout a five-county area.
+Marty also serves on the Chamber's Board and is a past board member of the United Way of Benton and Franklin counties as well as past Chair of the Columbia Basin Dive Rescue, a non-profit, all-volunteer agency that provides water rescue and recovery services to local law enforcement, fire, and other emergency services throughout a five-county area.
 He served on the transportation subcommittee of the Tri-Cities Economic Development Council, where he was active in recruiting additional major airline service to the Tri-Cities Regional Airport.
-He has also leveraged his financial expertise through teaching first-year accounting at Columbia Basin College.

 In 2011, Marty was named CFO of the Year by the Puget Sound Business Journal in the category of Large Nonprofit Organization—making him the first CFO from eastern Washington to receive the state-wide honor.

 He joined PNNL in 1976.
 He earned a bachelor's degree in business administration from the University of Puget Sounds in Tacoma in 1976.
 He passed the CPA exam in 1980.